samendez/RichardsonRides/README.md

 # Richardson Rides

 Richardson Rides is a project that aims to raise awareness of public transport in the city of Richardson.
 This is accomplished by creating an system that rewards the user with discount prices at select stores.
+It's a cheap and efficent alternative to driving.

 # How It Works